Phundrak/phundrak.com/en/resume.md

 ### CI/CD and Deploying to the Web
 - Experienced with web servers such as Nginx and Caddyserver
-- Good knowledge of virtualization and deployment with Docker and Docker Compose for virtualization, and Drone.io and Github Actions for deployment.
+- Good knowledge of virtualization and deployment with Docker and Docker Compose for virtualization, Drone.io, and Github Actions for deployment.

 ## Operating Systems
 - Usage and administration of Linux (Arch Linux, Void Linux, Debian,